Ebola disease

 Frequently asked questions on the Ebola outbreak in Africa in May 2026

 After the outbreak of Ebola disease in the Democratic Republic of the Congo (DRC) and initial cases in Uganda, the World Health Organization (WHO) declared a public health emergency of international concern on 17 May 2026.
-In the context of the current outbreak, Germany is assisting in the medical care of a US patient who contracted Ebola in the Democratic Republic of the Congo.
+In the context of the current outbreak, Germany provided the medical care for a US patient who contracted Ebola in the Democratic Republic of the Congo.
 You can find up-to-date frequently asked questions here.

 How great a risk does the Ebola outbreak in Africa pose to the population of Germany?